-This statistical series was formerly produced by the Scottish Government and they continue to host historic publications on their website.
+This statistical series was formerly produced by the Scottish Government and they continue to host historic publications on the Scottish Governemnt website.

 Downloadable workbook

 We now maintain a single workbook which contains all statistics from this series along with the most up to date charts.
 Historic workbooks and infographics can be found in our publications web page.